 Register now and grab your free ultimate anatomy study guide!

-Learn the types of the movements of the Human body.
+Learn the types of movements of the human body.

 Hello everyone!
 This is Joao from Kenhub, and welcome to this anatomy tutorial where we're going to be talking about the body movements.
 In this tutorial, we'll be learning the different movements that the body is capable of and the terminology we used for those movements.
 We'll do a brief overview of movement in general to start with and next, we'll run through each of the different types of movement and where they are possible in the body.
 Then, we can talk about why this knowledge is important clinically and take a brief look at a condition called arthritis.
 We'll finish off with a summary of what's been covered.
 So let's start with that overview of body movements.

 All movements will be discussed relative to the anatomical position which you see here on the screen.
 If you need a refresher on this, I'd recommend that you watch the start of the video or even read the first part of the article on directional terms and body planes which you can find here on the Kenhub website.
 But now you can see here on the screen that in the anatomical position, the arms are relaxed by the side of the body, the legs shoulder-width apart, and the head facing forward.

 Movement or motion is the change in position of an object relative to a fixed point – that's essentially the definition that we have for movement.
 Almost all movement in the joints in your body is in some way rotational meaning that the part that is further away is moving around a pivot point.
 That point is called the fulcrum.
 In the body, this is usually a point within the joint.
 In some cases, an axis may be a more appropriate description than a fulcrum.